-1 No governor has individual authority or power by being a member of the Local Governance Committee (LGC), unless it has specifically been delegated; only the LGC as a whole can take actions or decisions in accordance with the scheme of delegation, unless agreed otherwise and formally minuted.
-2 No governor should use his or her position to gain advantage in other relationships with the academy or community (e.g. as a teacher, employee, or parent).
-3 The LGC recognises that it administers a public Board funded by local and national taxation.
+1 No governor, Trustee or Member has individual authority or power by being a member of the Local Governance Committee (LGC) or Trust Board, unless it has specifically been delegated; only the LGC/Trust Board as a whole can take actions or decisions in accordance with the scheme of delegation, unless agreed otherwise and formally minuted.
+2 No governor, Trustee or Member should use his or her position to gain advantage in other relationships with the school, Trust or community (e.g. as a teacher, employee, or parent).
+3 The LGC/Trust Board recognises that it administers a public Board funded by local and national taxation.
 It therefore recognises the need to ensure that its proceedings are open to public scrutiny.
-Minutes of the most recent LGC and committee meetings will be displayed in a public part of the academy, and requests to observe meetings will be considered with regard to the importance of the accountability of the LGC to the local community (while recognising the need to retain confidentiality where individuals are under discussion).
+Minutes of the most recent LGC and Trust Board meetings can be made available on request, and requests to observe meetings will be considered with regard to the importance of the accountability of the LGC/Trust Board to the local community (while recognising the need to retain confidentiality where individuals are under discussion).
+4 All governors, Trustees and Members, however appointed or elected, recognise that they are individually accountable to certain bodies or constituencies.
+All governors, Trustees and Members, therefore, have a duty to consider the significance of LGC/Trust Board discussions and decisions during their appointment.
+Elected/appointed governors, Trustees and Members undertake to report to their elective bodies regularly, and to initiate methods of gathering views on matters likely to be brought before the LGC/Trust Board, where these are of a general nature or interest connected with the welfare of the academy.
+Appointed governors, Trustees and Members will consider ways in which the reason for their appointment may be reflected in their contributions.
+5 No governor, Trustee or Member may be mandated by his or her elective or appointing board under any circumstances, although (s)he should report any views expressed by members of that board.
+6 All governors, Trustees and Members are of equal standing, unless specifically delegated.

-4 All governors, however appointed or elected, recognise that they are individually accountable to certain bodies or constituencies.
-All governors, therefore, have a duty to consider the significance of LGC discussions and decisions during their appointment.
-Elected governors undertake to report to their elective bodies regularly, and to initiate methods of gathering views on matters likely to be brought before the LGC, where these are of a general nature or interest connected with the welfare of the academy.
-Appointed governors will consider ways in which the reason for their appointment may be reflected in their contributions.
-5 No governor may be mandated by his or her elective or appointing board under any circumstances, although (s)he should report any views expressed by members of that board.
-6 All governors are of equal standing, unless specifically delegated.
-7 All governors are appointed, and should act, for the good of the academy, whatever their constituency.
-8 Many governors have other relationships with the academy, such as employee or parent.
+7 All governors, Trustees and Members are appointed, and should act, for the good of the school/Trust, whatever their constituency.
+8 Many governors, Trustees and Members have other relationships with the school/Trust, such as employees or parents.
 They should be particularly careful to ensure that these relationships are conducted in a proper and ethical manner.
-9 Governors will attend meetings punctually and be well prepared as far as possible, having read supporting material and considered the contributions they may make on agenda items.
-10 Governors will not use any material learned at meetings for other purposes, and no item designated as confidential will be discussed outside the LGC.
-11 Governors accept corporate responsibility for the decisions of the LGC.
-12 Governors will treat other governors, staff, children, parents and anyone else they may come into contact with in the course of their work with respect.
+9 Governors, Trustees and Members will attend meetings punctually and be well prepared as far as possible, having read supporting material and considered the contributions they may make on agenda items.
+10 Governors, Trustees and Members will not use any material learned at meetings for other purposes, and no item designated as confidential will be discussed outside the LGC/Trust Board.
+11 Governors, Trustees and Members accept corporate responsibility for the decisions of the LGC/Trust Board.
+12 Governors, Trustees and Members will treat other governors, Trustees, Members, staff, children, parents and anyone else they may come into contact with in the course of their work with respect.
 There will be no behaviour in the workplace which might be seen as bullying, victimisation or harassment.
-13 Governors will consider what individual skills, personal qualities and knowledge they possess, and put them to use for the good of the academy.
+13 Governors, Trustees and Members will consider what individual skills, personal qualities and knowledge they possess, and put them to use for the good of the academy.
 They will be prepared to engage in appropriate continuing professional development throughout their period of office.